Flandan/flandan.github.com/_posts/2017-6-11-CrowdDynamics.markdown

   Your browser does not support the video tag.
   </video>

-To give some incentive to move to a goal, attractors were added.
+<p>To give some incentive to move to a goal, attractors were added.
 Each attractor adds a bias to the agents desired heading according to their offset.
 The Attraction is only active within a zone of attraction - a hand placed rectangular zone acting as a vector field.
-Again, a simple solution but enabling many possibilities to define senarios such as evacuation.
+Again, a simple solution but enabling many possibilities to define senarios such as evacuation.</p>
 </div>

 # Scenario